The Game

 2003

-Time-based progression that respects your life.
+Progression that respects your life.
 Security zones that let you choose your risk.
-But EVE's deepest inspiration for us is the network — systems connected by gates, each with different resources, different sovereignty, different politics.
+But EVE's deepest inspiration for us is the network: systems connected by gates, each with different resources, different sovereignty, different politics.
 Now imagine that played out across shattered nodes that are fragments of different realities and timelines.
 Player-owned zones with exotic resources, contested connections, alliances and betrayals over territory that actually matters.
 EVE's space politics, but the nodes are fantasy realms, sci-fi ruins, and places that shouldn't exist.

 Ultima Online